HLTAID001 – Provide Cardiopulmonary Resuscitation

 The following resources are provided to students during face-to-face training:

-- PowerPoint presentation that is interactive, includes videos and is customised to include real-life first aid and Provide Cardiopulmonary Resuscitation examples and scenarios.
+- PowerPoint presentation that is interactive and customised to include real-life first aid and Provide Cardiopulmonary Resuscitation examples and scenarios.

 - Adult and infant resuscitation manikins in line with ARC Guidelines for the assessment of Provide Cardiopulmonary Resuscitation procedures.